SebastianStaab/coracle/README.md

 - Research Paper: [https://doi.org/10.1093/bioinformatics/btad749 ](https://doi.org/10.1093/bioinformatics/btad749 )
 - cfs.py is an implementation of the Correlation Based Feature Selection by Mark Hall (https://researchcommons.waikato.ac.nz/handle/10289/1024)

 Coracle is an artificial intelligence framework that utilizes an ensemble approach of different feature selection methods and machine learning models to identify bacteria strains associated with continuous physiological variables.
 It is specifically designed to maximize the utility of small and medium-sized datasets, such as those typically found in coral microbiome research.
-The framework is optimized for the taxonomic levels of "Family" and "Order," which provide a balanced level of detail and feature count for robust analysis.The core logic of the framework is implemented in the file named coracle.py.
+The framework is optimized for the taxonomic levels of "Family" and "Order" which provide a balanced level of detail and feature count for robust analysis.
+We recommend using not more than a few hundred features.
+The core logic of the framework is implemented in the file named coracle.py.
 Comprehensive implementation details and guidance are provided in the Coracle Research Paper.

 ### Description of Methodology
 The goal of this framework is to consistently select bacterial strains associated with specific traits, such as heat stress resistance, while avoiding the pitfalls of overfitting and high dimensionality.
-Normalization: The system applies two distinct normalization methods, including relative abundance ($L_1$-normalization) and centered log ratio (CLR), to the input feature counts.
+1. Normalization: The system applies two distinct normalization methods, including relative abundance ($L_1$-normalization) and centered log ratio (CLR), to the input feature counts.
-Ensemble Feature Selection: Within a leave-one-out cross-validation loop, the framework employs three different selection methods: Lasso, Adaptive Lasso (Alasso), and Correlation-based Feature Selection (CFS).
+2. Ensemble Feature Selection: Within a leave-one-out cross-validation loop, the framework employs three different selection methods: Lasso, Adaptive Lasso (Alasso), and Correlation-based Feature Selection (CFS).
-Machine Learning Modeling: Selected features are processed using Random Forest Regression to evaluate their predictive power and importance.
+3. Machine Learning Modeling: Selected features are processed using Random Forest Regression to evaluate their predictive power and importance.
-Scoring System: The results are aggregated by a final score that incorporates the performance of the various machine learning models, the respective feature importance, and the frequency with which a feature was selected across different models.
+4. Scoring System: The results are aggregated by a final score that incorporates the performance of the various machine learning models, the respective feature importance, and the frequency with which a feature was selected across different models.

 ### Input Format
 The framework requires two primary input datasets to execute the analysis: